 The Execute SQL Task in SSIS is used to run SQL queries (statements) or stored procedures from the SSIS package.
-You can use this task to write the single SQL statement, or multiple SQL statements that can run sequentially.
-We can use this task for following purposes:
+You can use this task to write the single SQL statement or multiple SQL statements that can run sequentially.
+We can use this task for the following purposes:

 - Create, Alter, and drop the tables and views.